 We wish there was more Vermentino planted in Napa Valley.
 The only other two vineyards we know of planted to this variety in Napa Valley are Mahoney and Hudson Vineyards on the Napa side of Carneros.

-Neal Family makes several vineyard 100% varietal vineyard designate Cabernet Sauvignon wines.
+Neal Family makes several 100% varietal vineyard designate Cabernet Sauvignon wines.
 Each of these bottles is numbered.
 And they often have some older vintages available for tasting as well as for sale.
 Neal Family also produces a very nice Napa Valley Zinfandel blended with a bit of Petite Sirah which provides additional color to the wine as well as increased aromatics.
 In 2007 they introduced their first ever white wine, a Sauvignon Blanc.

-The 2007 Neil Family Howell Mountain Estate offers a bouquet with some noticeable bottle bouquet along with character and depth of aroma.
+The 2007 Neal Family Howell Mountain Estate offers a bouquet with some noticeable bottle bouquet along with character and depth of aroma.
 It is somewhat gamey with mushroom and earthy damp forest floor aromas.
 These aromas carry onto the palate.
 This is a balanced wine with decent acidity and fairly well integrated and soft tannins (for Howell Mountain fruit).

-Neal Family owns a bottling line which is somewhat unusual for a winery of this size but it gives them the flexibility to bottle when they want to, not based on a pre-determined mobile bottling schedule.
+Neal Family owns a bottling line which is somewhat unusual for a winery of this size, but it gives them the flexibility to bottle when they want to, not based on a pre-determined mobile bottling schedule.
 Parts of this machine has even been custom made to meet their more specific needs.
 Check out the interesting functional metal works of art scattered around including the “grapevine” light + art installation hanging from the ceiling next to the cave entrance.